ATTEND THE EDUCATIONAL SESSIONS OF WORLD OF CONCRETE EUROPE

 Specific themes covered by the educational sessions

-The subject areas studied will be wide and varied, offering responses to the challenges in the sector today across six main themes*:
+The subject areas studied were wide and varied, offering responses to the challenges in the sector today across six main themes*:

 Concrete sector and contribution to the circular economy, the example of Grand Paris